 These women are the epitome of female empowerment.

 Yet, when I knew them, most of them earned barely above the minimum wage as they balanced work, family, and community care.
 And their strength persevered despite their immense vulnerability as women working in a man’s food industry.

 During a tour of a Long Island City food production facility, I remember the company’s owner flexing his power by playing “a little joke” on his all-female employees: he turned off the lights in the windowless room where they were carefully preparing first-class airline meals.
-Similarly, I shudder remembering the fish and game warden who dealt with a disgruntled fisherman urinating on her car and shooting his gun as he drove past her house in the middle of the night.
+Similarly, I shudder remembering the fish and game warden who dealt with a disgruntled fisherman shooting his gun as he drove past her house in the middle of the night.
 I remember a colleague, a Colombian immigrant, who was warned by her lawyer (also a woman) to avoid getting a work visa in the restaurant industry because it would make her too vulnerable to her boss.
 She took the advice and now has her citizenship and a Master’s degree in food policy.

 Women have always brought food to the table, but we have rarely been bestowed with the important title of “breadwinner.”

 In reality, women have much to lose in the food industry.
 The gender pay gap is well-known and well-documented, and it’s compounded by women’s disproportionately low representation in leadership.
 Women comprise half of the industry’s entry-level workforce, yet they make up barely a third of senior leadership roles and less than a quarter of the C-suite.
 The racial gap is also present: of these few female leaders in food, most, unsurprisingly, are white.